mconlon17/organization-ontology/README.md

 Editors of this ontology should edit the templates in the templates folder.

+## Documentation

+Documentation for the Organization Ontology is produced using ReadTheDocs, Sphinx, and RestructuredText.
+Go to the html folder and drag the index.html file to your browser.

 ## Data

 We provide tools for converting ROR entries into ORG ontology assertions.
 See the data